Section summary |

 5. Energy Savings

-Figure 1 : Butterfly Valve drawing
+Figure 1 : Wafer butterfly Valve drawing

-The actuator can be basically of 2 types, either single effect or double effect.
+The pneumatic actuator can be basically of 2 types, either single effect or double effect.
 Single effect actuators have only one chamber to be pressurize with compressed air, a spring ensuring the movement in the other direction when no compressed air is applied.
 Double effect actuators have on the contrary 2 chambers, pressurized alternatively, for rotation in both directions.

 Recently, butterfly valves equipped with special actuators have been introduced to the markets.
 These actuators are equipped with a positionner, allowing to open precisely the valve to a defined percentage, but the actuator is also equipped with a vibrator.
 Such vibrating butterfly valves have proved successful in Dosing and weighing precise amounts of powder, thus replacing more complex equipment like Screw Conveyor or Vibrating Tube when the layout allows it.